 Endocannabinoid system

-The endocannabinoid system (ECS) was discovered in 1992 by a research team from the National Institute of Mental Health (NIMH, Bethesda, Maryland/USA) led by William Devane and Dr. Lumir Hanus discovered in collaboration with the Israeli scientist Raphael Mechoulam.
-The ECS was named after the active ingredients of the cannabis plant, the cannabinoids.
+The endocannabinoid system (ECS) was discovered in 1992 by a research team at the National Institute of Mental Health (NIMH, Bethesda, Maryland/USA) led by William Devane and Dr. Lumir Hanus, in collaboration with the Israeli scientist Raphael Mechoulam.
+The ECS was named after the active compounds in the cannabis plant, the cannabinoids.

-The discovery of the endocannabinoid system has opened the door to systematic research into cannabis in recent years and has shown new perspectives for medical use.
-So far we know:
+The discovery of the endocannabinoid system has opened the door to systematic research on cannabis in recent years and revealed new perspectives for its medical use.
+So far, we know:

-- Cannabinoids work in the human body - this means that there must be a system that “recognizes” the cannabinoids.
+- Cannabinoids have an effect in the human body – that means there must be a system that “recognizes” the cannabinoids.

-- From this, the scientists in turn concluded that there must also be the body's own molecules for these receptors, so-called Endocannabinoids (endo for “produced by the body”).
+- From this, the scientists concluded that there must also be endogenous molecules for these receptors, so-called Endocannabinoids (endo for "produced by the body").

-- The endocannabinoids are responsible for the physical and psychological effects and therefore also the healing effects of cannabis in the human body.
+- Endocannabinoids are responsible for the physical and psychological effects, and therefore also the healing effects, of cannabis in the human body.

 - The ECS is an important regulatory system of the nervous and immune systems.

-- Studies on animals have provided promising results in chronic inflammatory diseases of the central nervous system and the gastrointestinal tract as well as in the antitumor therapy of gliomas (specifically brain tumors).
+- Studies in animals have yielded promising results in chronic inflammatory diseases of the central nervous system and the gastrointestinal tract, as well as in the antitumor therapy of gliomas (specifically brain tumors).

-There is legitimate hope that targeted interventions in the body's endocannabinoid metabolism could open up new therapeutic perspectives.
-But more research is needed for this.
+There is justified hope that targeted interventions in the body's own endocannabinoid metabolism could open up new therapeutic perspectives.
+But that requires more research.

 CB1 and CB2 receptors – the “locks” of the ECS

-Cell receptors in the body can be thought of as a series of “locks” that respond to corresponding “keys” – chemical molecules called agonists.
-Whenever a suitable agonist binds to a cell receptor, it relays a message and gives the cell an instruction.
-Research has found:
+Cell receptors in the body can be thought of as a series of "locks" that respond to corresponding "keys"—chemical molecules called agonists.
+Whenever a matching agonist binds to a cell receptor, it transmits a message and gives the cell an instruction.
+Research has revealed:

-- CB1 receptors are mainly located on nerve cells.
+- CB1 receptors are primarily located on nerve cells.

 - CB2 receptors are found on cells of the immune system.

-The agonists or “keys” for these receptors are the cannabinoids.
-On the one hand, these are produced by the body itself, but can also be supplied to the body in the form of cannabinoids, for example from the cannabis plant.
+The agonists, or "keys," for these receptors are the cannabinoids.
+These are produced by the body itself, but can also be supplied to the body in the form of cannabinoids, for example, from the cannabis plant.

 "Studies have led to the theory that the endocannabinoid system is the natural way to regulate homeostasis – the internal balance of the human body."